 Accessibility in the BC Public Service

-Accessibility-confident employers are mindful of the needs of employees with disabilities when they create employment opportunities, embrace digital accessibility and develop and implement policies and practices that ensure employees with disabilities are included.
+Accessible employers need to be mindful of the needs of employees with disabilities when they create employment opportunities, explore digital accessibility, and develop and implement policies and practices that ensure employees with disabilities are included.

-For more information, please visit our homepage – the Diversity & Inclusion Resource Centre – which includes information about the Diversity & Inclusion Strategy, Indigenous initiativesLearning and resourcesGovernance and Community.
+For more information, please visit our homepage – the Equity, Diversity & Inclusion Resource Centre – which includes information about the Equity, Diversity & Inclusion Strategy, Indigenous InitiativesLearning and ResourcesGovernance and Community.

 On this page